arXiv/accessibility2024/source/index.md

 <div style="clear:both;"></div>

 <div class="highlight">
-  <h2>The excitement is real</h2>
+  <h2>The Forum has arrived!</h2>
-  <p>Due to popular demand we have increased our Forum capacity again... to unlimited! <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank">Sign up</a> and join thousands of your academic peers.
-Free, virtual, and open to everyone.</p>
+  <p>The Forum is taking place during the first two weeks of September.
+You can still <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank">Sign up</a> to get webinar links, receive updates, and be informed of session recordings. it is free, virtual, and open to everyone.</p>

   <a href="https://cornell.ca1.qualtrics.com/jfe/form/SV_eEZ1d27LF2fVM7Y" target="_blank" class="button-reg">Sign up for the Forum</a>